Let’s delve into the mystery of hypnosis and try to separate the truth from the myths.

-Obeying the orders of hypnotists, impressionable men and especially women fell into a trance, demonstrating dexterity, walking barefoot on hot coals and having visions believed to be of divine nature.
+Obeying the orders of hypnotists, convincible men and especially women fell into a trance, demonstrating dexterity, walking barefoot on hot coals, and having visions believed to be of divine nature.

-People believed hypnosis to be a kind of magic or a manifestation of divine will.
-But what is it in reality?
+People believed hypnosis to be a kind of magic or a manifestation of the divine will.
+But what is the mystery of hypnosis in reality?

-As a result, hypnosis came to the medical practice primarily as a tool for post-traumatic treatment and psychoanalytic work with phobias, addictions and psychosomatic diseases.
-Hypnosis techniques are used for pain relief in labor, dental procedures and many other areas.
+As a result, hypnosis came to the medical practice primarily as a tool for post-traumatic treatment and psychoanalytic work with phobias, addictions, and psychosomatic diseases.
+Hypnosis techniques were used for pain relief in labor, dental procedures, and many other areas.

 How Hypnosis Is Performed

-First of all, a hypnotist makes a person relax, then fixes his attention on some object or a noticeable sound, and finally gives him a command – the so called rapport.
-At the beginning of the XX century, hypnotists often swung a gold watch on a chain in front of the face of a hypnotized person, but any similar object may be used.
+First of all, a hypnotist makes a person relax, then fixes his attention on some object or a noticeable sound, and finally gives them a command – the so-called rapport.
+At the beginning of the 20th century, hypnotists often swung a gold watch on a chain in front of the face of a hypnotized person, but any similar object could be used.

-The hypnotized person is immersed in a condition similar to sleep – he is relaxed, he cannot control his actions and is subject to the instructions of the hypnotist and usually does not remember anything of what he did in trance.
+The hypnotized person is immersed in a condition similar to sleep – they are relaxed, they cannot control their actions and are subject to the instructions of the hypnotist.
+The subject usually does not remember anything about what they did in trance.

-Experienced hypnotists suggest the right thoughts and even give assignments that person performs sometime after the session ends.
-But it is proven that the order to commit suicide, steal something, strip naked publicly, etc. bound to cause a denial or resistance – it is impossible to make a person do things that he would not do with a clear mind.
+Experienced hypnotists suggest the right thoughts and even give assignments that the person performs sometime after the session ends.
+But it is proven that the order to commit suicide, steal something, strip naked publicly, etc. bound to cause a denial or resistance – it is impossible to make a person do things that they would not do in the normal state.

 According to experts, some people are susceptible to hypnosis while others are not.
 A person can be put into a trance during a conversation by touching their body or synchronizing breathing rhythm – these techniques are used by experts in neuro-linguistic programming.